survivejs/webpack-book/manuscript/building_with_webpack/07_eliminating_unused_css.md

 The size of our style went from 16.7 kB to 13.1 kB.
 It is not a huge difference in this case, but it is still something.
 It is interesting to note that processing time went from three seconds to eight so there is a cost involved!
 The technique is useful to know as it will likely come in handy with heavier CSS frameworks.

 PurifyCSS supports [additional options](https://github.com/purifycss/purifycss#the-optional-options-argument).
-You could for example enable additional logging by setting `purifyOptions: {info: true}` when instantiating the plugin.
+You could for example enable additional logging by setting `purifyOptions: { info: true }` when instantiating the plugin.

+T> To decrease size further, you should set `purifyOptions: { minify: true }`.
+This will enable CSS minification.

 ## Conclusion